-The Belgian Dubbel is a rich and malty beer style that has enchanted beer enthusiasts with its deep flavours and storied history.
-Originating from Belgium, this beer is often associated with Trappist breweries, where monks have been crafting these exceptional brews for centuries.
-Known for its dark amber to brown colour, a Belgian Dubbel typically features a complex profile with notes of dark fruit, caramel and subtle spices.
+The Belgian Dubbel is a rich, malty beer style that has captivated beer enthusiasts with its deep flavours and fascinating history.
+Originating in Belgium, this beer is closely linked to Trappist breweries, where monks have crafted exceptional brews for centuries.
+Moreover, the Belgian Dubbel recipe is known for its dark amber to brown colour and offers a complex profile with notes of dark fruit, caramel, and subtle spices.

-The roots of the Belgian Dubbel can be traced back to Trappist monks in the Middle Ages.
-Since 1856 – the first brewed version of this beer – this style has been refined over generations, maintaining its monastic charm and dedication to quality.
-The term “Dubbel” literally means “double” in Dutch.
-This name came about because these beers typically have double the malt content, compared to the original beers brewed in the monasteries.
-This higher malt content results in a stronger, richer beer.
+The roots of the Belgian Dubbel trace back to Trappist monks in the Middle Ages.
+Since 1856, when the first version was brewed, this style has evolved while preserving its monastic charm and dedication to quality.
+Specifically, the term “Dubbel” literally means “double” in Dutch.
+This name emerged because these beers typically contain twice the malt content of the original monastery brews.
+Consequently, this higher malt content results in a stronger, richer beer.

-In the early 20th century, Belgian brewers faced competition from lighter lagers becoming popular in Europe.
-To distinguish their unique brews, Trappist breweries emphasized the traditional and robust characteristics of their Dubbels, which helped maintain their cultural and historical significance.
-The Belgian Dubbel is a testament to the country’s rich brewing heritage.
+In the early 20th century, Belgian brewers faced growing competition from lighter lagers, which were becoming increasingly popular across Europe.
+To stand out, Trappist breweries emphasised the traditional and robust characteristics of their Dubbels.
+As a result, they successfully preserved their cultural and historical significance.
+Even today, the Belgian Dubbel remains a testament to the country’s rich brewing heritage.
 Each sip tells a story of centuries-old traditions, monastic dedication, and a deep-seated passion for brewing.

 Original gravity | 1062 – 1075 |